 This guidance note provides an overview of the types of goods that can be imported by a charity into the UK without the requirement to pay import VAT and customs duties.
-This note should be read in conjunction with the Importing goods from outside the EU (rules until 31 December 2020), Charities ― overview and Charities ― recovering VAT and VAT reliefs guidance notes.
+This note should be read in conjunction with the Imports ― overview (rules from 1 January 2021), Charities ― overview and Charities ― recovering VAT and VAT reliefs guidance notes.
 Please also see VCHAR3000.

 The following goods are included within the scope of the import VAT and duty relief:

 basic necessities that are intended for use by needy people.
 These include the following types of goods that are intended to meet the immediate needs of the people to whom they are distributed free of charge within the Customs union or overseas:

 clothing and blankets

 goods that will be sold or used at a charity event that is intended to benefit needy people.
 Any eligible goods can be used or sold for fund raising activities at occasional charity events (an event that is not normally held more than four times a year).
 The organisation must receive the goods f